VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

 ### Time-Appropriate Actions
 ```
 You: "Schedule a meeting with the team"
-VATSAL: What time works best?
+BOI: What time works best?
         💡 Based on your schedule, 2 PM tomorrow is typically good for meetings.
 ```

 ### Smarter Approaches
 ```
 You: "I need to rename 50 files"
-VATSAL: Instead of manual renaming, I can:
+BOI: Instead of manual renaming, I can:
         1. Batch rename all at once
         2. Use a pattern/template
         3. Preview changes before applying